Cody Jamieson: Syracuse University

 Jamieson transferred to Syracuse in 2008.
 However, due to academic reasons, Jamieson was not allowed to play until the last few games of the 2009 season.
 Jamieson played with the Orange during the 2009 NCAA Division I Men's Lacrosse Championship.
 Syracuse advanced to the championship game.
 In sudden death overtime of the championship game, Jamieson scored the game-winning goal to give Syracuse their second national championship in a row.
 He was named to the NCAA championship All-Tournament team after scoring 8 goals in 6 games.

 He obtained from his academic career an undergraduate degree in Communications.
 As the first in his family to achieve a degree in post secondary education, he plans to use his education to help more indigenous youth make it to post secondary education through lacrosse programs.

 Personal life

 Suicide Prevention Workshops

-Lacrosse is deeply rooted in Mohawk culture as it is described in their creation story and is the center of many cultural practices.
-Using the games significance Jamieson saw an opportunity to tackle an issue ravaging indigenous communities, suicide among indigenous youth.
+Lacrosse is deeply rooted in Mohawk culture as it is described in their creation story and is the centre of many cultural practices.
+Using the games significance Jamieson saw an opportunity to tackle an issue ravaging Indigenous communities, suicide among Indigenous youth.
 Using lacrosse as a basis he created suicide prevention workshops in his community, allowing a way for youth to not only let out pent up emotions but also more importantly to connect with their culture in a meaningful way.